Until the early 1990's, the rejected stickers had a month number and the days from 1 to 31 around the outside.

 Personally, I don't see how that would work, especially in the winter when you would need to scrape snow and ice.

 In the 1990s, smaller rectangular stickers started being used.

-These were usually put on the car along with the existing inspection sticker,
+These were usually put on the inside of windshield along with the existing inspection sticker,

 but there were cases where just a month number was user with the rejected sticker.